-FIRM Flood Map Number 72000C0985J, effective on 11/18/2009: This project is located in the FFRMS floodplain.
-The 8-Step or 5-Step Process is required.
-With the 8-Step or 5-Step Process the project will be in compliance with Executive Orders 11988 and 13690.
+Flood Map Number 72000C2085J, effective on 11/18/2009: This project does not occur in the FFRMS floodplain.
+The project is in compliance with Executive Orders 11988 and 13690.
 PFIRMs in Puerto Rico were only developed for certain sections of the municipalities of Carolina, Canovanas, Loiza, San Juan and Trujillo Alto.
-The proposed project is located in the municipality of Mayaguez; therefore, PFIRM information was not available for the area and therefore not considered in the review.
+The proposed project is located in the municipality of Salinas; therefore, PFIRM information was not available for the area and therefore not considered in the review.